cfbolz/pypy-15-blog/blogpost.rst

 The main new ideas of PyPy's partial-evaluation based JIT generator as opposed to earlier partial-evaluation approaches are the ideas of "promote" and the idea of "virtuals".
-Both of these techniques still remain in use today in PyPy.
+Both of these techniques had already been present (in a slightly less general form) in Psyco, and the goal was to keep using them in PyPy.
+Both of these techniques also still remain in use today in PyPy.
 I'm going on a slight technical diversion now, to give a high level explanation of what those ideas are for.